arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 # Configuring the Development Environment
-To communicate with the Portenta H7 via bluetooth, we are going to start by uploading a pre-built sketch that starts bluetooth network, establishes communication with an external device and controls the LED.
-This sketch uses the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE) Library that .. .
-To connect a third party application we will use a third party application NRF to connect an iOS or an android device to control the LED on the board.
-Use a mobile bluetooth connection app to turn the LED on and off.
+To communicate with the Portenta H7 via bluetooth, we are going to start by uploading a pre-built sketch that starts a bluetooth network and connects to your mobile device which will be used to control the LEDs.
+The sketch uses the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE) Library that enables the BLE module and handles important functions such as scan, connect and interact with servics provided by other devices.
+You will also be using a third party application, [nRFconnect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile)  running on your mobile device that will connect your device to the board and help you control the on board LED.

-*** NOTE :- Reminder that on the Portenta the onboard LED is turn on by setting digitalWrite to LOW and off by setting digitalWrite to HIGH, reverse of non-pro Arduinos.
-This arraingment is safer for the board as a way to protect the board LED. ***

 ![por_ard_ble_configuration](assets/por_ard_ble_configuration.svg?sanitize=true)

+*** NOTE :- //suggest some other BLE Scanning tools  ***

 ## 1. The basic setup